OPestv2/webscan/README.md

-SimpleScanner is a python script used to scan given host's ports.<br> It returns ports state like open / closed / filtered (like Nmap).
+SimpleScanner is a python script used to scan given host's ports.<br> It returns ports state like open / closed.

 Usage syntax:<br>
 python webscan --help<br>